ritza-co/Codecov/CodeCov Draft.md

 ---

-## Running CodeCov in a GitHub Action
+## Running Codecov in a GitHub Action

-To automate coverage tracking, you’ll want to run CodeCov as part of your CI pipeline using GitHub Actions.
+To automate coverage tracking, you’ll want to run Codecov as part of your CI pipeline using GitHub Actions.

 ### GitHub Actions Workflow

 Open the existing workflow configuration file at `.github/workflows/tests.yml` in your Django repository.
-This file will define the steps for running tests, generating coverage reports, and uploading those reports to CodeCov.
+This file will define the steps for running tests, generating coverage reports, and uploading those reports to Codecov.

 ### Edit the Workflow